 Cleaning Up After the Garage Sale

 Be sure to make a plan for unsold items.
-If you’ve gone through the mental anguish of deciding what to get rid of, you do yourself a disservice by bringing those things back into your home.
+If you’ve gone through the mental anguish of deciding what to get rid of, you would be doing yourself a disservice to bring those things back into your home.

-Some non-profits will pick up donations, or you could even advertise a “curb alert” on your local Buy Nothing Group.
+Some nonprofit organizations will pick up donations, or you could even advertise a “curb alert” on your local Buy Nothing Group or neighborhood Facebook page.
 As a last resort either borrow a truck, load up the minivan or make multiple trips to the donation center.

 But whatever you do, do not haul your stuff back into your house!

 Unfortunately, not all living situations lend themselves to hosting a garage sale.
 Maybe you’re in an apartment or living under HOA or civic regulations that prohibit hosting a sale.
 Worry not, as you still have options.
-You can either pair up with a buddy who lives in a sale-friendly area or do a virtual garage sale through Facebook Marketplace, VarageSale or LetGo.com.
+You can either pair up with a buddy who lives in a sale-friendly area or do a virtual garage sale through Facebook Marketplace or VarageSale.

 Whether the goal of your garage sale is to declutter or to bring in revenue, the smart thing to do is to set specific customer-friendly prices that’ll relieve your home of excess stuff while maximizing profits.
 Best of luck, and may the weather be on your side!